Skip to content

 AdvantagesLimitations

-High compressive strengthLow tensile strength (needs reinforcement)
+High compressive strengthLow tensile strength (requires reinforcement)

 Fire resistanceHigh carbon footprint (cement production)

-Durability and longevityHeavy material, adds to structural loads
+Durability and longevityHeavy material adds structural load

 Architectural Considerations